 When not coding, dancing or doing construction projects with my dad.
 I also work in health care billing and IT.
 Out of undergrad and before Guatemala with the Peace Corps, I worked as an underwriter for Aetna.
 Over the years, I’ve never seemed to have gotten away from the health care industry.
 But that’s okay.
 It affects all of us pretty much on a daily basis these days.
 Besides being interesting, exciting and full potential, it continues to be ridiculously and unnecessarily complex, disjointed and inefficient.
 These things are motivating and inspiring and are what keep those of us interested enough -- or crazy enough -- to attempt to make a contribution very busy for a very long time.
 It's the ultimate challenge of simplifying complexity.
 And we will get there.
 In the meantime, as many organizations -- public and private, large and small -- toil away, I too am working on an application prototype whose simple ambition is to fill in the gaps between the applications I use in revenue cycle management -- from claims to payments -- in order to make my day to day easier.
 It's an effort in making one small contribution now and seeing where it leads in the future.

 I got my start in programming during graduate school working with Visual Basic for a financial modeling project.
 At the time my father owned a nursing home facility for individuals with Alzheimer’s disease and other forms of dementia.
-(See.
-Even grew up around the industry.)
 As a programming hobbyist, he had developed a slick approach to scheduling nurses and nursing assistants that allowed us to staff more efficiently to our optimal levels.
-The result were savings in both time and money and better care for our residents.
+The results were savings in both time and money and better care for our residents.
 In hindsight, it was a perfect example of creating an application for the sole purpose of simplifying a task that was complex as well as both tedious and inefficient.
 Taking his approach to scheduling to the cloud was my introduction to the World Wide Web and all of its potential.
 And I haven’t looked back.
 The future of web applications is too exciting not to participate.
 If you’d like to work with me as a consultant, developer or collaborator, feel free to get in touch.